Film Spoilers and

 Benjamin Was Caroline's Biological Father

-The plot-line was told in flashback.
+The main plot-line was told as a flashback.
 A dying woman in her 80s, Daisy (Cate Blanchett) engaged in a deathbed conversation with her 40-ish daughter Caroline (Julia Ormond).
-As her mother was weakening and dying, the daughter read outloud the diary of Daisy's love of her life Benjamin Button (Brad Pitt), born old and growing younger as he aged in reverse.
+As her mother was weakening and dying, the daughter read outloud the diary of Daisy's love of her life - Benjamin Button, born in 1918, the same year that the clockmaker's son died and his backwards-clock began functioning.
+The diary was dated: "April 4th, 1985 - New Orleans."
+It began:

 Until the end of the film, although fairly obvious to viewers, Caroline was revealed to be Daisy's daughter by Benjamin, born out of wedlock (at the birth of the healthy baby girl, and recorded in Benjamin's diary):